Tan2306/LSTM-GRU-Conv1D---Temperature-simple-and-multivariate-prediction/README.md

 # LSTM-GRU-Conv1D---Temperature-simple-and-multivariate-prediction
-This is repository to help beginners understand how to use LSTM and how to format inputs in the right way.
-Here we have coded 5 models using LSTMs, CNN and GRU.
+This is a repository to help beginners understand how to use LSTM and how to format inputs as they can be so confusing.
+Here we have coded 5 models using LSTMs, CNN and GRU and used different inputs forms to make it clear.
+At last, we have compared the RMSE values of the models using the testing, validation and training data and concluded the best model among the 5.